jonnonz1/nz-statute-book/acts/public/2002/local-government-act-2002.md

     (i) reserves; and
     (ii) network infrastructure; and
     (iii) community infrastructure; and
-  (b) the event that will give rise to a requirement for a development contribution under section 198, whether upon granting—
+  (b) the event that will give rise to a requirement for a development contribution under section 198, whether on—
-    (i) a resource consent under the Resource Management Act 1991; or (ii) a building consent under the Building Act 2004; or (iii) an authorisation for a service connection.
+    (i) granting a resource consent under the Resource Management Act 1991; or (ii) granting a building consent under the Building Act 2004; or (iii) granting an authorisation for a service connection; or (iv) issuing a project information memorandum for a non-consented small stand-alone dwelling.
 (2) If different development contributions are payable in different parts of the district, subsection (1) applies in relation to the parts of the district.
 (3) The specifications required under subsection (1) or subsection (2) must be given separately in relation to each activity or group of activities for which separate development contributions are required.